What is the relationship between teleworking and well being?

 Melanie Arntz

-Melanie Arntz is Deputy Head of ZEW’s Research Unit “Labour Markets and Social Insurance" and Leibniz Professor of Labour Economics at Heidelberg University.
-Her research focusses on how changing labour market conditions, such as an increasing digitalization of work tasks and the proceeding international division of production processes, affects employment and wage outcomes.
+Melanie Arntz is Vice-Director of the Institute for Employment Research (IAB) based in Nuremberg (Germany).
+Her research focuses on how changing labour market conditions, such as an increasing digitalization of work tasks and the proceeding international division of production processes, affects employment and wage outcomes.
 She is coordinator of the research area “Digitalisation and Structural Change” and has a long record of research projects and research-oriented policy consulting.
 She has been appointed to the Labour Council of the German Federal Ministry of Labour and Social Affairs in 2022.

 Manal Azzi